andrewmackrodt/terraform-templates/README.md

 **default_domain**

+Terraform will attempt to create the specified domain in ACM.
+If the domain already exists, users **may** import it into their Terraform config by executing `terraform import aws_acm_certificate.default "arn:aws:acm:________"`.

-Terraform will attept to create the specified domain in SES.
+Terraform will attempt to create the specified domain in SES.
 If the domain already exists, users **must** import it into their Terraform config by executing `terraform import aws_ses_domain_identity.default "domain.com"`.